What is Residential Treatment?

 Our goal from the day of admission into the program is to have the child reunite to a safe, nurturing home as soon as progress has been achieved to do this successfully.
 Family or caregivers play a significant role in the the success of this transition, and we strongly encourage family participation in achieving the treatment goals for the child and creating the transition plan for the family.

 For admission with private pay or insurance, please contact us directly at (858) 633-4106.
-The Center accepts most major insurance plans.
-The Center also accepts public funding referrals from county social workers, school districts, adoption assistance and others.
+We currently contract with Blue Cross, United Healthcare/United Behavioral Health, Sharp, Cigna and MHN.
+We also also accept public funding referrals from county social workers, school districts, adoption assistance and others.